Skip to Main Content

 Concept

-When using FE, we assume that characteristics of an individual may impact or bias the predictor or outcome variables, and we need to control for this.
-This is the rationale behind the assumption of the correlation between an entity’s error term and predictor variables.
-FE removes the effect of those time-invariant characteristics, and therefore we can assess the net effect of the predictors on the outcome variable.
+When using FE, we assume that something within the individual/entity may impact or bias the predictor or outcome variables, and we need to control for this.
+FE model removes the effects of individual or entity's time-invariant characteristics so we can assess the net effect of the predictors on the outcome variable.

 Estimation

-- Use the following dataset (ignore this step if you have already opened the dataset in the previous section)
+- First, get the example data (ignore this step if you have already opened the dataset in the previous section)

-xtreg y x1 x2, fe Note: the use of fe option indicates that we are estimating a fixed effects model.
+Note: using the fe option indicates we estimate a fixed effects model.

 Fixed-effects (within) regression Number of obs = 70